Barn Conversion Mortgages

 Use this calculator to determine how much you could potentially borrow for a mortgage, based on the typical salary multiples used by most UK lenders.

-Most lenders would consider letting you borrow
+This is what most lenders would consider letting you borrow

-Some lenders would consider letting you borrow
+Some lenders would consider letting you borrow this amount

-A minority of lenders would consider letting you borrow
+Very few lenders would consider letting you borrow this amount

 Buying a barn conversion – what does the process involve?

-Creating a barn conversion from scratch requires substantial research and you’ll need to consider the following factors before you even start to think about finding the right lender:
+Creating a barn conversion from scratch requires substantial research, and you’ll need to consider the following factors before you even start to think about finding the right lender:

 Planning permission